Finglas/blog/content/2015/loops-vs-functional-programming-styles.md

 Title: Loops vs Functional Programming Styles
-Date: 2015-08-11 20:31
+Date: 2015-08-01
 Author: Shaun Finglas
-Tags: functional, http://schemas.google.com/blogger/2008/kind#post, functional-programming, javascript
+Tags: javascript, programming, tutorial
-Slug: loops-vs-functional-programming-styles
+Slug: 2015/08/loops-vs-functional-programming-styles

 The following examples are four of the most common functional programming patterns that appear in mainstream languages though they may